musab332020/ComfyUI-Hi3DGen/README.md

 ### From Source (Linux)
 * Clone or download this repository into your `ComfyUI/custom_nodes/` directory.
-* Install the required dependencies by running `pip install -r requirements.txt`.
+* Install the required dependencies by running `pip install -r linux_requirements.txt`.

 ### From Source (Window)
 WIP, Available before April 4th